State Loan to Assist Redevelopment of Allentown Metal Works

 “This is terrific news for the Allentown Metal Works project,” said Scott Unger, executive director of both ACIDA and AEDC.
 “With this funding from the commonwealth, significant progress can be made towards getting this site to a development-ready state for an interested manufacturer or developer.”

-The Lehigh Valley Economic Development Corporation’s (LVEDC) redevelopment program, Lehigh Valley Land Recycling Initiative (LVLRI), has long been involved with that site, provided phase 1 and phase 2 environmental assessments as well as cleanup and redevelopment planning
+The Lehigh Valley Economic Development Corporation’s (LVEDC) redevelopment program, Lehigh Valley Land Recycling Initiative (LVLRI), has previously been involved with that site, assisting with phase 1 and phase 2 environmental assessments.

 The new $2 million funding was awarded through the state’s Business in Our Sites Loan Program, which empowers communities to attract growing and expanding businesses by helping them build an inventory of ready sites, according to AEDC.